-- a) the negative impact on Canadian and global debt and equity capital markets, including both pricing and availability; - b) the ability to access capital markets at a reasonable cost; - c) the trading price of the Trust's securities; - a material reduction in rental revenue and related collections due to associated financial hardship, unemployment and non-essential business orders governing the complete or partial closure of certain businesses: - e) a material increase in vacancy potentially caused by the resulting economic crisis, changes in consumer demand for businesses' products and services, changes in businesses' real estate requirements, restrictions on travel and the inability of businesses to operate in the normal course or at all; - f) uncertainty of real estate valuations resulting from the impact of potential decline in revenue and/or lack of market activity and demand; - g) uncertainty delivering services due to illness, Trust or government imposed isolation programs, restrictions on the movement of personnel, closures and supply chain disruptions; - uncertainty associated with costs, delays and availability of resources required to complete major maintenance and expansion projects on time and budget, and lease up space following completion of development projects; - a material reduction in revenue and related collections due to the impact that oil price challenges have on tenants that rely on this industry for their business success; - j) adverse impacts on the creditworthiness of tenants and other counterparties; - k) Increased risk of cyber attacks due to remote working environments and increased reliance on information technology infrastructure; and - I) the impact of additional legislation, regulation, fiscal and monetary policy responses and other government interventions.
+- a material reduction in rental revenue and related collections due to associated financial hardship, unemployment and non-essential business orders governing the complete or partial closure of certain businesses; - b. a material increase in vacancy potentially caused by the resulting economic crisis, changes in consumer demand for businesses' products and services, changes in businesses' real estate requirements, and the inability of businesses to operate in the normal course or at all; - c. uncertainty of real estate valuations resulting from the impact of potential decline in revenue and/or lack of market activity and demand for real estate; - d. the negative impact on Canadian and global debt and equity capital markets, including both pricing and availability; - e. the ability to access capital markets at a reasonable cost; - f. the trading price of the Trust's securities; - g. the impact of additional legislation, regulation, fiscal and monetary policy responses and other government interventions; - h. uncertainty delivering services due to illness, Trust or government-imposed isolation programs, restrictions on the movement of personnel, closures and supply chain disruptions; - i. uncertainty associated with costs, delays and availability of resources required to complete major maintenance and expansion projects on time and budget, and lease-up space following completion of development projects; - j. adverse impacts on the creditworthiness of tenants and other counterparties; and - k.
+Increased risk of cyber attacks due to remote working environments and increased reliance on information technology infrastructure.